mashaped/docs/en/docs/faq/whatsApp-is-temporarily-unavailable.md

-# If we get an error like "WhatsApp is temporarily unavailable.
+# Error "WhatsApp is temporarily unavailable.
 Try again in 1 hour."

-??? question "Make sure your number is not registered with WABA (WhatsApp Business)"
+??? question "Make sure your number is not registered with WABA (WhatsApp Business API)"

-    WhatsApp Messenger and the WhatsApp Business app are two different apps.
-You won't be able to use the same phone number in both apps at the same time, but you can switch between them.
+    WhatsApp Messenger, WhatsApp Business are different applications, but WhatsApp Business API is a different technology.
+You will not be able to use the same phone number in WABA and apps, but you can switch between them.
+If the number is registered in WABA, you will not be able to install the application on this number.
     [Read more here.](https://faq.whatsapp.com/663543925287107)